-FY 2020 RESOURCE INFORMATION
+FY 2021 RESOURCE INFORMATION

-In FY 2020, the BOP received a supplemental apportionment of \$100 million through the Coronavirus Aid, Relief, and Economic Security (CARES) Act (Public Law 116-136) in response to the Coronavirus.
-The purpose of those resources is to cover additional expenditures related to BOP's response to the Coronavirus outbreak.
-Such expenditures include, but are not limited to, salaries and expenses, personal protective equipment acquisitions and the mobilization of staff to institutions affected by Coronavirus.
-As of September 30, 2020 the BOP incurred \$100 million in total obligations and approximately \$82,858 thousand in total expenditures.
-The remaining unobligated balance of \$0 million will expire after September 30, 2020.
+In FY 2021, the BOP received a \$300 million supplemental appropriation for FY 2021 and FY 2022 to cover increased expenses as a result of the Coronavirus.
+The purpose of these resources is to cover additional expenditures related to BOP's response to the Coronavirus outbreak.
+Such expenditures include, but are not limited to, salaries and expenditures, personal protective equipment acquisitions and the mobilization of staff to institutions affected by Coronavirus.
+As of September 30, 2021 the BOP incurred approximately \$261 million in total obligations and approximately \$228 million in total expenditures.
+As of September 30, 2021 \$39 million of the supplemental funding remains available for obligation in FY 2022.